-and surface water; 8,166 acres are publicly owned, of which 7,414 acres are owned by Sheboygan County (including the county's Broughton Park) and 752 acres are owned by the state.
+encompasses over half of the towns of Russell and Greenbush and includes about 14,000 acres of land and surface water; 8,166 acres are publicly owned, of which 7,414 acres are owned by Sheboygan County (including the county's Broughton Park) and 752 acres are owned by the Wisconsin Department of Natural Resources (WDNR).

-The Mullet Marsh and Mullet River State Wildlife Area are 1 mile south of the corridor near Hillview Road.
-It is a 2,217-acre property.
+The 2,217-acre Mullet Marsh and Mullet Creek State Wildlife Area are one mile south of the corridor near Hillview Road.
 Mullet Creek flows through the entire property eventually joining the Sheboygan River.
 Figure 3.4-2 illustrates the public lands near the corridor.